SDMUG/Methanobrevibacter_Enrichment/README.md

 # Methanobrevibacter_Enrichment
 Expanding the cultivated human archaeome by targeted isolation of novel Methanobrevibacter strains from fecal samples

+The following data are made public for the publication:

 * Flowcharts of all samples showing workflow from each individual sample obtained
 * Used scripts
 * Phylogenetic tree: